Cumaovası railway station

 The Cumaovası railway station (Cumaovası garı) is a railway station in Turkey.
+The station was originally built in 1860 by the Oriental Railway Company and taken over by the Turkish State Railways in 1935.
 The station is 2.78 km from the town of Menderes.
 The Turkish State Railways serve the station with regional trains to Basmane station in İzmir and Ödemiş, Tire, Aydın, Nazilli and Söke in the south.
 Cumaovası station also serves the İZBAN trains.
 There is a transfer from ESHOT buses.

 Cumaovası Yard is a small rail yard located next to the station and is one of İZBAN's two main depots along with the Çiğli Maintenance Facility.

 Connections

 ESHOT operates regional bus service, accessible from the station.